I wrote the following post in 2018.

 Though today it’s an altogether different story.
 I feel like a changed person.

 Last year, I invested a lot of my time reading books that helped me find the answers I had been seeking for a long time.

-In my quest to find a lasting resolution of the problem of being constantly surrounded by toxic people I finally took action.
+In my quest to find a lasting resolution to the problem of being constantly surrounded by toxic people, I finally took action.

 I have often been advised by many well-meaning friends to step out of my parent’s home to cut myself some slack from the daily drama.

 I’d be lying if I say I have never considered that option.

 However, after putting much thought into the matter, I have decided to work on ways to exist peacefully and one of the steps has been to deep dive into the psychology of the people who had been draining my emotional energy all the time.

 I highly recommend reading the book; Emotional Vampires by Albert J. Bernstein

 This book delivers on the promise of acclimatising us to the personality traits of the emotional vampires or the people who add toxicity to our daily lives and leave us feeling emotionally exhausted.